How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 Assertiveness is a Skill for Life

-You’ll be helping your child in becoming a well-rounded human being & confident person who can shape their lives in the way they want, and have happy relationships with others.
+You’ll be helping your child become a well-rounded person who can shape their life in the way they want and have happy relationships with others.

 Good luck!